 And that might be the best part of all.

 Hannah and Tim both grew up in Sydney.
 They are both lawyers and neither of them went camping when they were kids.
 Then in 2017, they moved to Darwin as a family.

 And it changed their lives.

 I loved interviewing Hannah for this post and you will love it too.
-Hannah and Tim have two boys aged three and one, who also happen to be my nephews.
+Hannah's boys are three and one, and also happen to be my nephews.
 Their wild outdoor adventures are sure to inspire you.
 Enjoy!

 On life in Darwin